 1st Fermentation: Make the kombucha

-In the first step, you’re making kombucha just like you usually would.
-You’ll basically just put sweetened tea, starter kombucha, and a SCOBY into a large jar and let it ferment for 6 to 10 days until you reach your desired flavor (a mix of sweet and tart).
+In the first step, you’re making kombucha just as usual.
+You’ll just put sweetened tea, starter kombucha, and a SCOBY (symbiotic culture of bacteria and yeast) into a large jar and let it ferment for 6 to 10 days until you reach your desired flavor (a mix of sweet and tart).
 Get instructions for the first fermentation here.

 2nd Fermentation: Make it Boozy